Do these kinds of stories interest you?

 Are you an East Side history buff?

 In the 2015-2016 school year, we celebrated 100 years of service to the students and families of our community.
 We’d like to invite you to share your stories, photos, and artifacts about our school!

-If so, we’d like to invite you to share your stories, photos, and artifacts about our school as we celebrate 100 years of service to the students and families of our community.
-Our Lowell 100 committee is currently seeking input and involvement from community members as we celebrate our 100th birthday across the 2015-2016 school year.
-Please use the submission form above to let us know of any stories, photos, and/or artifacts that you would be willing to share with us or let us copy for our celebration.
+Please use the submission form above to let us know of any stories, photos, and/or artifacts that you would be willing to share with us or let us copy.
 If visiting our website is not possible, please give us a call at (608) 204-6600.
-Thank you for celebrating with us!
+Thank you for helping us celebrate Lowell!

 1916 - now: "New Irving School" to "Lowell Elementary"